 - Type III - Same as II, but the date is recessed (1925-1930)

-- One major error variety is recognized - the 1918 8-over-7 doubled die obverse
+- One significant error die variety is recognized - the 1918 8-over-7 doubled die obverse

 The 1916 Bare-Breasted Liberty Quarter as an Investment

 As an investment, however, it has been a volatile coin.
 Because more specimens exist than its low mintage would lead one to expect, the value is inflated over comparably scarce mid-issue, non-controversial coins.
-As a general rule, such coins are not a good candidate for pure investors, but like any other investment decision, you must make your decision based on the price you have to pay versus the likelihood it will increase enough in value to outperform inflation plus the interest you could have earned investing elsewhere.
-But if you need a specimen to complete your collection, or want to own one because of its curiosity value, buy the best grade you can afford and make sure it's in a quality slab.
+As a general rule, such coins are not a good candidate for pure investors.
+However, like any other investment decision, you must make your decision based on the price you have to pay versus the likelihood it will increase in value.
+Additionally, you must take into consideration if the coin will outperform inflation plus the interest you could have earned investing elsewhere.
+But if you need a specimen to complete your collection, or want to own one because of its curiosity value, buy the best grade you can afford and make sure it's in a slab from PCGS, NGC or ANACS.

 Judge for yourself whether you feel the Bare-Breasted Standing Liberty Quarter is "obscene" or is it "art."